Map Drawing Guide

 Marks:

-The character and direction of marks determine the lay of the land.
+The character and direction of the marks determine the lay of the land.

 Try to draw abstract (not straight) and less defined lines (holding the pen at an angle).